wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ## Enable the Web Apps Memcache shim

 In order to configure Memcache shim, you must create three app settings.
-This can be done using a variety of methods including the [Azure Management Portal](https://manage.windowsazure.cn/), the [Management Portal][3], the [Azure PowerShell Cmdlets][5] or the [Azure Command-Line Interface][5].
-For the purposes of this post, I'm going to use the [Azure Management Portal][4] to set the app settings.
+This can be done using a variety of methods including the [Azure Portal](https://manage.windowsazure.cn/), the [Classic Management Portal][3], the [Azure PowerShell Cmdlets][5] or the [Azure Command-Line Interface][5].
+For the purposes of this post, I'm going to use the [Azure Portal][4] to set the app settings.
 The following values can be retrieved from **Settings** blade of your Redis Cache instance.

 ![Azure Redis Cache Settings Blade](./media/web-sites-connect-to-redis-using-memcache-protocol/1-azure-redis-cache-settings.png)